fhi-beta/mobaGenetics-qc/qc-pipeline/Docs/Readme.md

 ### Nitty gritty details on the conda install

+All packages are grabbed form conda-forge, it might be we change this the above to using mamba and mamba-forge.

 The `snpQc-env.txt' was created by the command

 `conda list --explicit > snpQc-env.txt`

 in an (ubuntu) environemnt (132Gb) that successfully runs the QC.
-In theory you could get problems, let us know if you identify some, like  minimum memory requirements.
+In theory you still could get problems, let us know if you identify some - like  minimum memory requirements.

 A yaml version might be produced later, it would be more robust so it